Natanim-Kemal/tbn-finance-tracker/README.md

-# tbn-finance-tracker
+# TBN finance tracker

 A MERN stack application for tracking, budgeting and notifying (hence the name: "TBN") our incomes, expenses and overall finance.
+It is your financial companion on the journey towards financial well-being.
+Take charge of your finances, make informed decisions, and pave the way to a more secure and prosperous future.

+---

 ## Overview

 Welcome to TBN Finance Tracker App, a web application built with the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 This app is designed to help you manage your finances, track budgets, categorize expenses, monitor investments, and manage accounts.

 ## Features